henryw374/jsr310-tagged-literals/README.md

 **NOTE:** This library has been abandoned in favour of [time-literals](https://github.com/henryw374/time-literals).
-After much deliberation, it has been decided that 'jsr310' is too obscure to have as a namespace.
+After much deliberation, it has been decided that 'jsr310' is too obscure to have as the tag namespace.

 # jsr310-tagged-literals